 In this article we look at the impact that smoking has on life insurance premiums as well as which life insurance providers offer the cheapest premiums for smokers.
+We also explain how you can get up to £100 cashback when you buy a life insurance policy.

 Can I get life insurance if I smoke?